 The property can be privately or publicly owned prior to sale to the Applicant.
-The property must be within the Dallas, Texas city limits and meet City building codes, lead based paint requirements, and environmental standards at the time of initial occupancy.
+The property must be within the Dallas, Texas city limits and meet the City's minimum housing standards to include lead based paint requirements at the time of initial occupancy.
 All liens must be paid off at or before closing.